-WHAT IS COVERED
+WHAT IS COVERED?

-Keystone RV Company, including its divisions, Dutchmen and CrossRoads ("Keystone"), provides the following limited warranties with this recreational vehicle ("RV") which sets forth what Keystone will cover and what Keystone will do if a defect exists.
+Keystone RV company, including its divisions, Dutchmen and CrossRoads/Redwood ("Keystone"), provides the two following limited warranties with this recreational vehicle ("RV") which set forth what Keystone will cover and what Keystone will do if a defect exists.
 Neither limited warranty is a guarantee about the RV for any time period.
 Please read them closely before your purchase of the RV.